falakjain98/wallstreet_llm/README.md

 ## My Inspiration

 I would like to give a shout out to [Edward Donner](https://edwarddonner.com) from whom I learned so much of what I know about LLM Engineering.
-His [GitHub](https://github.com/ed-donner) is full of interesting projects which you could fine useful too.
+His [GitHub](https://github.com/ed-donner) is full of interesting projects which you could find useful too.